Radiance Wellness

 What brings her joy isn't the sale.
 It's the moment after — the customer who texts to say they burned the lavender candle while meditating, the kid who runs back to the table to show their friend the bracelet they picked out, the stranger who stops and says you're doing something real here.
 Those are the moments that close the distance between a teenage bedroom workshop and something that genuinely matters.

-Meet the Founders
+Meet the Radiator

 Penelope Asprey

-Penelope Asprey grew up in Eastern Passage, Nova Scotia, which is exactly the kind of place that teaches you what quiet looks like — the water, the slower pace, the sense that the city is nearby but not quite here.
+Penelope grew up in Eastern Passage, Nova Scotia, which is exactly the kind of place that teaches you what quiet looks like — the water, the slower pace, the sense that the city is nearby but not quite here.
 She's always been an arts person: music, writing, poetry, the way creativity moves through people and becomes something someone else can hold.

 Psychology is where she's headed next — university, a degree, a future helping people understand the architecture of their own minds.
 She talks about mental health the way someone does when they've thought about it carefully, when it's personal without being consumed by it.
 "I'm really passionate about helping people," she says.
 "I think that ties into everything I'm passionate about."